ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Methods

 \subsection{Asynchronous orchestration}

 The visual selection module $F_{\text{selector}}(\cdot)$ is I/O intensive, dominated by waiting for responses from the VLM server, whereas the exact solver module $F_{\text{solver}}(\cdot)$ is CPU-intensive.
-Due to their distinct computational profiles, sequential execution easily leaves solvers idle while waiting for VLM's sections.
+Due to their distinct computational profiles, sequential execution easily leaves solvers idle while waiting for VLM selection, and vice versa.
 To address this, \ViTSP{} executes the optimization and selection modules asynchronously on multi-core CPU systems, assigning them to separate cores and coordinating through three shared components: global solution $\Pi$, trajectory pool $\Phi$, and subproblem queue $\Omega$.
 These components provide the necessary contextual information required for module execution.

 To further improve efficiency, \ViTSP{} deploys multiple VLMs and solvers.
 On the selection side, we employ both fast-thinking and reasoning VLMs, leveraging pre-trained models with complementary strengths \citep{shen_hugginggpt_2023, snell_scaling_2024, kumar_llm_2025}.
 Each single VLM is elicited to generate $Q$ coordinate sets $\{C_1,C_2,...,C_{ Q}\}$ per prompt, where $Q \geq 2$.